Compliance

 ToolPlatform Cost (Annual)Consultant Cost (If Needed)Estimated Total Year 1

 The consultant line item is the one most teams underestimate.
-Even if you buy Drata at $12K, if no one on your team knows how to write an access control policy or map controls to Trust Services Criteria, you're hiring someone.
-That person costs more than the platform.
+Even if you buy Drata at $12K, if no one on your team knows how to write an access control policy or map controls to Trust Services Criteria, you're hiring someone, and that person costs more than the platform.
+Vera is the exception on this table because she does that work herself: a typical Screenata first year lands around $18K all in, versus roughly $85K for the platform-plus-consultant path.

 How to Choose the Right Tool